History of Abergavenny Market Hall

 Within the walls, a grid pattern of streets was laid out to make roughly equal blocks of burgage plots, which were long and narrow with a tenement at the front and the remainder used as garden or workshop, with yards, each connected with a particular trade.

+In the lane along side what was Annetts, 27 Nevill Street, can still be seen the characteristic shape of a burbage plot, stretching back to the town defences, where now a modern wall sits on the medieval foundations.
 The privileged tenants of these plots were burgesses, whose duties included the defence of the town in it’s early days; they became rich merchants and traders and later controlled the towns administration.
 No Welshman was allowed, at least initially, to hold land within the borough.
 By 1300, only about 7% of the population in such boroughs were Welsh, for the towns were alien bastions of English military superiority and commercial monopoly, in which all trade was confined to ensure the collection of tolls.

-As the commercial centre of the town, it occupied a dominant position, usually a large triangular area set aside for that purpose, with the principal streets if the town laid out in such a way as to converge on it.
+The following evidence helps us identify the site of the medieval market place in Abergavenny:- As the commercial centre of the town, it occupied a dominant position, usually a large triangular area set aside for that purpose, with the principal streets if the town laid out in such a way as to converge on it.
 Nevill Street and High Street made two sides of the triangle; St John’s Street or perhaps Flannel Street made up the third.
+Within the area were the Cow Inn ( was C Price Ltd., but still displaying its cow heads) and the Bull Inn, which once stood close to the front of the main Post Office.

+Nevill Street was once named Cow Street or Rother Street (Rother meaning horned cattle).
 Cattle, grazing in the Grofield and Usk meadow pastures, would probably have been brought into a temporary pound just inside the West and North gates, at each end of Nevill Street, during attacks by the Welsh.
 This temporary arrangement could easily have led to the setting up of a permanent market on the site.
+An area of cobbling, perhaps part of a market place, was found opposite the Grasshopper public house, near the north corner of the Flannel Street excavations.

+St John’s, once the parish church, is on the edge of the triangle.
+Markets often occurred close to and often within the confines of a church, and were held on Sundays to take advantage of the large gathering.
+To the market came the merchants from other towns; country people from nearby villages sold their produce and were able to buy pots and pans, knives, salt and many other useful things, which they were unable to get in the village.
 In some streets, all the shops sold the same kind of goods.
 So the streets of our town had such names as Chicken Street (a little of which still remains as the short lane between Flannel Street and St John’s Square), Poultry i.e. the street of the Poulterer ( St John’s Street), Rother or Cow Street (Nevill Street).

 Few people were able to read and the shops has signs outside so that people could see what goods were for sale.
 These were smiths, coopers, tailors, cooks, bakers, butchers, weavers, carpenters and many other craftsmen and tradesmen.
 Many of our surnames came from these trades.